A refined Frauchiger--Renner paradox based on strong contextuality: Comparison with the FR paradox

 \item[(D')] allows for classical agents to reason and is assumed implicitly in the GHZ--FR agreement no-go theorem.
 Classical agents are just like us, using elementary rules of logic such as the \textit{modus ponens} as expressed by assumption (D').

-\item[(Q')] is captured in the conjunction of \textsc{restricted possibilistic Born rule}, {\AOE} or {\PersK}, and {\BornCAOE}.
-The assumption (Q') uses the Born rule, in line with the GHZ--FR assumption {\possBorn}.
+\item[(Q')] is captured in the conjunction of {\AOE} or {\PersK} and {\BornCAOE}.
+The assumption (Q') assumes the validity of the Born rule.
 But in fact, (Q') needs more, as it allows an agent $A$ to make statements about outcomes obtained in a measurement performed by another agent $B$, regardless of whether $A$ tests this Born rule prediction or not, captured by {\PersK} and {\BornCPersK}, respectively. \end{itemize}